 - SET: sets an object

-- DELETE: deletes and objet
+- DELETE: deletes an object

 - CLOSE: closes the connection